Skip to main content

 Ideal PRP candidates generally have conditions that retain some healing potential, are not yet severe enough to require stem cell intervention, and prefer a lower-cost entry point into regenerative medicine.
 Athletes, active adults, and patients seeking aesthetic enhancement are also strong candidates.

-Who Is a Candidate for Stem Cell Therapy?
+Who May Benefit Most From Stem Cell Therapy?

 Stem cell therapy tends to be the right choice for patients whose damage or degeneration has advanced beyond what PRP can adequately address.
 If imaging shows significant cartilage loss, structural ligament compromise, or degenerative disc findings, or if a previous PRP course did not produce sufficient relief, stem cell therapy offers a more robust regenerative option.